openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 Reorder Pages
 ****************

-You can reorder pages in your course by dragging and dropping the pages to different locations.
+To reorder the pages in your course you can drag a page to different location in the navigation bar and drop it there.

 To move a page, hover over the element handle on the right side of the page row until the mouse pointer changes to a four-headed arrow.
 Then, click and drag the page to the location that you want.

-.. note:: You cannot reorder the Courseware, Course Info, Discussion, Wiki, and Progress pages that your course includes by default
+.. note:: You cannot reorder the Courseware or Course Info pages that your course includes by default.

 .. _Delete a Page: